 SEAN: There’s a new omnibus out for CLAMP’s classic shoujo series X, containing Vols.
 10-12, and more preparation for the complete and total apocalypse that we still haven’t actually quite seen yet.
 Still, the preparation is absolutely gorgeous.

-MELINDA: Despite my lukewarm feelings for this series, these omnibus releases are a must-buy.
+MJ: Despite my lukewarm feelings for this series, these omnibus releases are a must-buy.
 If there’s one thing I really do love about X, it’s the gorgeous, shoujo-tastic artwork, and these volumes show that off to its best advantage.

 MICHELLE: I still have yet to read beyond volume one of this series, despite owning it in its entirety and having the first two omnibus editions.
 I’ve seen the anime, though.